ng-turkey/ngxs-reset-plugin/README.md

 - [x] Clear NGXS state(s) on dispatch of StateClear action

-- [x] Reset NGXS state(s) to defaults on dispatch of StateReset action
+- [x] Reset some NGXS state(s) to defaults on dispatch of StateReset action

+- [ ] Reset all NGXS states to defaults to on dispatch of StateResetAll action

 - [x] Overwrite NGXS state(s) on dispatch of StateOverwrite action